Skip to content

 Location: nuvom/registry/registry.py

-• Thread-safe global registry for tasks.
+• Thread-safe global registry.

 Dispatcher